dansmyers/IntroToCS-Fall-2019/Reviews/Spring-2019-Final-Review.md

 1. Define the concept of encapsulation in object-oriented programming.
 Answer in the form of a haiku.

 2. What is the difference between a `public` and a `private` data member.
-Again, answer in the form of a haiku.
+Answer in the form of a haiku.

 3. What is the difference between a class and a instance of a class?